 In January 2017, the Compensation Committee, taking into consideration stockholder feedback, approved a significant change to our LTI award mix, with the result that our executives received 100% of their 2017 LTI awards in the form of performance-based equity awards.
 Fifty percent of the PSU grants are in the form of three-year PSUs, using relative ROCE as the performance measure, as in 2016.
 The other 50% of the PSU grants are in the form of PSUs with a cumulative two-year performance period based on absolute free cash flow as a percentage of net income, excluding charges and credits.
 Any PSUs earned will be in the form of restricted stock subject to a mandatory one-year hold period, and will vest contingent on continued employment with the company at the conclusion of the one-year hold period.
+We believe this hold period will foster retention considerations, the Compensation Committee approved exceptional grants of 15,000 RSUs to each of Messrs.
+Belani, Al Mogharbel and Schorn, which will all vest in July 2019, subject to their continued employment with us through that date.

-We believe this hold period will foster retention of our executive talent and better align the interests of our executives with that of our stockholders.
+of our executive talent and better align the interests of our executives with that of our stockholders.